Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 Januari 2025 16.24.47 UTC
+- WIB: Jumat, 3 Januari 2025 17.27.04 UTC
-- WITA: Jumat, 3 Januari 2025 17.24.47 UTC
+- WITA: Jumat, 3 Januari 2025 18.27.04 UTC
-- WIT: Jumat, 3 Januari 2025 18.24.47 UTC
+- WIT: Jumat, 3 Januari 2025 19.27.04 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: inspirational
+Kategori: motivational